 2005 - Sharon Payne, SPSS

-Beginning in 2008, the ACT President and IAC Chair each selected an individual to receive an award -- IAC Chair’s Award and ACT President’s Award.
-The recipients of these awards are selected by the IAC Chair and ACT President.
+Beginning in 2008, the ACT President and IAC Chair each selected an individual to receive an award who has made significant contributions but has not otherwise been recognized.
+Initially there was an IAC Chair’s Award and ACT President’s Award.
 In 2014 the ACT President and IAC Chair consolidated these two separate awards into a single ACT-IAC Leaders’ Award in recognition of the strong partnership between ACT and IAC.

 ACT-IAC Leader's Awards -